mondragonSaiz/restaurantCRM/README.md

 The development server will start, and you can access the project in your web browser at http://127.0.0.1:8000/.

 ## Usage
-Access the restaurant listing at http://127.0.0.1:8000/.
+- Access the restaurant listing at http://127.0.0.1:8000/.
-Log in with your superuser credentials at http://127.0.0.1:8000/admin/ to access the admin panel for CRUD operations on restaurants.
+- Log in with your superuser credentials at http://127.0.0.1:8000/admin/ to access the admin panel for CRUD operations on restaurants.
-Createing an account is required to make changes in restaurant list.
+- Creating an account is required to make changes (CRUD) in restaurant list.

 ##  Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines: